Edward de Vere, 17th Earl of Oxford: Family and childhood

 Edward de Vere was born heir to the second-oldest extant earldom in England at the de Vere ancestral home, Hedingham Castle, in Essex, northeast of London.
 He was the only son of John de Vere, 16th Earl of Oxford, and his second wife, Margery Golding and was probably named to honour Edward VI, from whom he received a gilded christening cup.
 He had an older half-sister, Katherine, the child of his father's first marriage to Dorothy Neville, and a younger sister, Mary de Vere.
 Both his parents had established court connections: the 16th Earl accompanying Princess Elizabeth from her house arrest at Hatfield to the throne, and the countess being appointed a maid of honour in 1559.

-Before his father’s death, Edward de Vere was styled Viscount Bulbeck, or Bolebec, and was raised in the Protestant reformed faith.
+Before his father's death, Edward de Vere was styled "Viscount Bulbeck", or "Bolebec", and was raised in the English reformed faith.
 Like many children of the nobility, he was raised by surrogate parents, in his case in the household of Sir Thomas Smith.
 At eight he entered Queens' College, Cambridge, as an impubes, or immature fellow-commoner, later transferring to St John's.
 Thomas Fowle, a former fellow of St John's College, Cambridge, was paid £10 annually as de Vere's tutor.